ThreadMC/Minenet/CONTRIBUTING.md

 ## Reporting Issues

-If you find a bug or have a feature request, please [open an issue](https://github.com/threadmc/minenet/issues).
+If you find a bug or have a feature request, please [open an issue](https://github.com/threadmc/minecraft-api/issues).

-Thank you for helping make minenet better!
+Thank you for helping make minecraft-api better!